youpg/fox_game_simulation/README.md

    - A board is created and filled with randomly chosen tiles in the bag.
    - The board is checked for the presence of "FOX" in the specified directions.
    - The result is recorded and stored (fox_found or fox_not_found)
-4. After all simulations, the program calculates and displays the percentages
+4. After all simulations, the program calculates and displays the percentages and the time it took for the calculations

 ## Code Structure